← All Conditions

 How quickly does the effect occur?

 The effect is typically immediate.
 Most patients wake from surgery with dry hands for the first time.
-The improvement in facial blushing and sweating is equally rapid.
+The improvement in facial blushing and sweating is equally rapid, with relief typically felt within days of surgery.

 What is the recovery time?

-Most patients go home the same day or the following morning.
+Most patients stay overnight in hospital.
 Return to desk work is typically within 3–5 days; light physical activity within 1–2 weeks.
 General anaesthesia is required, so you will need someone to take you home and stay with you on the first night.

 Do I need a GP referral?

-No. Self-referrals are welcome for private consultations.
+No. Self-referrals are welcome for private consultations, as are referrals from GPs and dermatologists.
 Appointments are typically available within 2–3 days.
-No GP letter required.

 Book a Consultation